orajhan-zz/Azure-OCI-Interconnection/README.md

 Your will need Virtual Network Gateway, ExpressRT, Network Security Group, Route table, etc in Azure end.
 Only thing you need is to change CIDR if needed
-There will be a test VM provision as B1ls that is the smallest shape.
 ![](images/B1ls.png)

 1. update provider.tf with your Azure account details